UK sanctions 386 Russian parliamentarians over support for separatists

 Foreign Secretary Liz Truss said the Government will continue to ‘tighten the screw’ on Moscow over the invasion of Ukraine.

-Britain has sanctioned more than 300 Russian parliamentarians as ministers sought to “tighten the screw” on Moscow over the invasion of Ukraine.
+Britain has sanctioned nearly 400 Russian parliamentarians as ministers sought to “tighten the screw” on Moscow over the invasion of Ukraine.

 Foreign Secretary Liz Truss said 386 members of the Duma – the lower house of the Russian parliament – are being banned from travelling to the UK and any assets they have in the country will be frozen.